omeroztprk/admin-panel-dashboard/README.md

 ## Description

 A comprehensive admin panel dashboard built with Node.js, Express.js, and MongoDB.
-This application provides a complete role-based access control (RBAC) system with user management, session handling, audit logging, and authentication features.
+This application provides a complete role-based access control (RBAC) system with user management, session handling, audit logging, category management, and authentication features.
 The system is designed for secure administration with JWT-based authentication, permission management, and comprehensive audit trails.

 ## Features